TomasHubelbauer/screencast-card/readme.md

 such that ESM is usable on the `file:` protocol without giving you CORS errors.

 ## To-Do

-### Deploy the application to GitHub Pages and update the repo and readme URLs

-Also add proper repository description and clean up the other metadata.

 ### Consider storing the items in IndexedDB instead of browser local storage